-Grant awards made by TFALL to recipients are recorded as an expense and a liability when approved by the Board of Directors and the respective grantee has been selected and notified.
+Grant awards made by TFALL to recipients are recorded as an expense and a liability when the respective grantee has been selected and notified.
 Conditional grants are recognized when substantially all conditions have been satisfied.

 Fixed Assets

 Equipment, website, and other fixed assets with a unit cost in excess of \$5,000 are recorded at cost and depreciated on a straight-line basis over an estimated useful life ranging from three to five years.